arez/arez/docs/generated_classes.md

 The name of the dagger module class is the same name as the Arez component suffixed with `DaggerModule`. i.e. If the name of the Arez component class is `com.example.MyComponent` then the dagger module class would be named `com.example.MyComponentDaggerModule`.
-If the [`@ArezComponent`](at_arez_component.md) annotated class is not a top-level type, the enhanced component class name will be include its enclosing types’ names, joined with an underscore similar to the way the [enhanced component class](#the-enhanced-component-class) is named. i.e. The inner class `com.example.MyContainer.MyComponent` would generate a dagger module class named `com.example.MyContainer_MyComponentDaggerModule`.
+If the [`@ArezComponent`](at_arez_component.md) annotated class is not a top-level type, the enhanced component class name will be include its enclosing types names, joined with an underscore similar to the way the [enhanced component class](#the-enhanced-component-class) is named. i.e. The inner class `com.example.MyContainer.MyComponent` would generate a dagger module class named `com.example.MyContainer_MyComponentDaggerModule`.